leancodepl/corelibrary/docs/cqrs/command/index.md

 * `ExampleApp.Contracts.Projects.DeleteProject`
 * `ExampleApp.Contracts.Employees.AssignEmployeeToAssignment`

-Handlers should share the identical name as the associated contract, appended with the `CH` suffix.
+Handlers should share the identical name as the associated contract, with the `CH` suffix appended.
 This practice enhances ease of identification and ensures a straightforward correlation between contracts and their corresponding handlers.

 ## Handler